-As of September 30, 2020, we had outstanding 3,801,824 shares of common stock.
-All of our executive officers and directors and substantially all of our other existing security holders are subject to lock-up agreements in connection with our IPO under which they have agreed, subject to specific exceptions, not to sell any of our capital stock until March 29, 2020.
-After the lock-up agreements expire, substantially all of such shares will become eligible for sale in the public market, of which 13,218,449 shares held by directors, executive officers, and other affiliates will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended (Securities Act), and various vesting agreements.
+As of June 30, 2021, we had outstanding 36,580,617 shares of common stock.
+All of our outstanding shares are eligible for sale in the public market, other than shares and options held by directors, executive officers, and other affiliates that are subject to volume limitations under Rule 144 of the Securities Act, and various vesting agreements.

-Moreover, 180 days after the closing of the initial public offering, holders of up to an aggregate of 18,658,478 shares of our common stock have rights, subject to some conditions, to require us to file registration statements for the public resale of the common stock or to include such shares in registration statements that we may file on our behalf or for other stockholders.
+Further, as of June 30, 2021, holders of a substantial number of shares had rights, subject to certain conditions, to require us to file registration statements for the public resale of the common stock or to include such shares in registration statements that we may file on our behalf or for other stockholders.